Going through grief during the holidays brings many challenges—seen and unforeseen.

 - Usual enjoyments~ There are so many things to savor and enjoy during the holidays…all of the sights, sounds, fragrances, tastes, memories, and joys…but after grief shows up, be prepared that these things can now potentially trigger intense feelings of loss and heartache.
 What favorite holiday enjoyments could possibly be a trigger for you this year?
 For example: What Christmas songs can bring sadness this season?
 You might want to make a playlist that you create to avoid hearing songs that will intensify grief.
 Think about the things you’ve previously enjoyed and decide which you’ll want to savor and enjoy…or not.
 There’s nothing wrong with waiting until next year to try to enjoy familiar holiday enjoyments if they prove to be too hard, sad, or daunting this year.

-- Church~ If you’re used to attending church holiday services, or if you’ve never attended, I wholeheartedly encourage you to do so.
+- Church~ If you’re used to attending church holiday services, or if you’ve never attended, I wholeheartedly encourage you to do so…even if it’s online.
 Christmas services are an amazing experience every year!
 Be prepared, however, that they may be much more emotional this year.
 When going through grief, feelings can be very intense.
 If you’ve allowed God to guide you and encourage you through your grief, attending Christmas services will be a much more meaningful experience for you.
-After my sister’s fiancé passed away, she was surprised to find that heavy tears surfaced out of nowhere as the church band played.
+After my sister’s fiancé died, she was surprised to find that heavy tears surfaced out of nowhere as the church band played.
+The music brought so many emotions to the surface of her heart.
 Be prepared for possibly more intense feelings during church services this time of year.
 If you know you’ll feel uncomfortable attending services, check to see if your church offers online services.
 Many churches do.
-Saddleback, Elevation, and Life.Church all have fantastic online Christmas services.
+Saddleback, Life.Church, and so many wonderful local churches all have fantastic online Christmas services.
 Sometimes, it is very helpful to go ahead and attend church in person so you can be around others and not feel so isolated or alone.
 There is no wrong or right answer, so do whatever brings you and your family the most peace.

 Gratitude & many blessings,